Buffer Intensity and Buffer Capacity

 The buffer intensity is the 1st derivative of the buffer capacity with respect to pH.
 Again, we distinguish between two types of buffer intensities:

-The steeper the slope of a titration curve the higher is the buffer intensity β = dn/d(pH), i.e. the higher is the system’s resistance to pH changes (caused by a strong base).
-Thus, the pH where β reaches its maximum represents the optimal buffer range (bounded by pHmax ±1) – see example below:
+The steeper the slope of a titration curve the higher is the buffer intensity β = dn/d(pH), i.e. the higher the system’s resistance to pH changes (caused by a strong base).
+The pH where β reaches its maximum represents the optimal buffer range (bounded by pHmax ±1) — see example below:

 Formulas.
 The 1st pH-derivative of 5.2 yields (see Appendix):